victoryang1/DAT-BOS-16/projects/unit-projects/project-4/readme.md

 #### Suggestions for Getting Started

-- Review your previous work and any prior intructor feedback.
+- Review your previous work and any prior instructor feedback.
 - Look up sample executive summaries online.

 ---